 Wolf Hoffmann: Yeah, we did use it quite a lot.
 So, it was good.
 Phil is actually quite a lot on this album.
 Definitely.
 I mean, as I said, it’s a group effort and– as much as humanly possible.
 So, it was good.
 And I think that it gives it a slightly different vibe.
 And it always helps to provide it with more color, basically.

-A lot of people must have thought you were kind of crazy when you added the third guitarist to the band.
+Many people must have thought you were kind of crazy when you added the third guitarist to the band.
 It’s not a common thing to do, especially for metal bands, but now it sounds like a pretty good plan.

 Wolf Hoffmann: I think you will be surprised when you see it live.
-It’s really working better than you think.
+It’s working better than you think.
 I mean, we’ve done a few shows that way already in the fall before all this corona nonsense happened.
 We did some shows in South America with Phil and Uwe, and it was great.
 I loved it.
 And everybody loved it.
 It was unusual for us.
 Yes.
 But it’s better now, and it also sounds much better than you think.
 So, it really helps.

 WINDS OF CHANGE

-You mentioned that with this album, the whole band was more involved in the making of the album, and it’s a real team effort.
-And one of the things that came to mind when I listened to the new songs was that – to be honest, your previous album THE RISE OF CHAOS, it’s not my favorite Accept album.
+You mentioned that with this album, the whole band was more involved in making the album, and it’s a real team effort.
+And one of the things that came to mind when I listened to the new songs was that – to be honest, your previous album, THE RISE OF CHAOS, it’s not my favorite Accept album.
 There are many reasons for that, and I’m not going to start listing them here, but anyway, did you feel that the band needed some changes after that album?

 Wolf Hoffmann: I don’t think we needed a change.
 But I kind of know what you mean because it was a little bit– it’s always hard for me to judge these albums.
-And actually, a lot of fans really like that album too.
+And actually, a lot of fans like that album too.
 So, I mean, I would say it this way.
 Every album got its time and its place.
-And it’s always a sort of a statement of where you are in life at that point and yet– and so it’s not really up for– up to me to judge these albums because it’s my baby.
+And it’s always a sort of a statement of where you are in life at that point and yet– and so it’s not really up to me to judge these albums because it’s my baby.
 And [laughter] I’m not going to talk bad about my babies if you know what I mean, they’re all– so I let that– but I can relate to it at least what you’re saying– yeah.

-However, it’s past, and I really like these new songs.
+However, it’s past, and I like these new songs.
 The band sounds fresh and powerful, and this album starts a whole new chapter for the band, and that’s all that really matters, right?